ciciyue/FoL/README.md

 ## Performance

 This table lists R1, R5, and R10 for FoL across common VPR datasets, showing both **FoL-global** and **FoL-reranking** results.
-The best R1 value within each dataset row is typeset in **bold**.
-All results are reported for ViT-L at 504×504.
+The best R1 value within each dataset row is typeset in <strong style="color:#d32f2f;">bold</strong>.
+All results are reported for ViT-L at 504×504 resolution; in the table, `G` and `R` denote `global` and `re-ranking`, respectively.

+For Nordland variants: `Nordland*` uses 2,760 summer queries against a 27,592-image winter database, while `Nordland**` uses the full 27,592 winter queries against a 27,592-image summer database.

 <table style="width:100%; border-collapse: collapse; font-size: 12px;">
   <thead>